matt-banschbach/inde577/Supervised Learning/Neural Networks/README.md

 $$ w_{new} = w_{old} - \alpha \frac{\partial L}{\partial w} $$

-Where α is the learning rate[2][5].
+Where α is the learning rate.

 ##### Efficiency and Implementation

 Backpropagation is computationally efficient because it reuses intermediate results from the forward pass.
-This avoids redundant calculations and makes the algorithm suitable for training large neural networks[7].
+This avoids redundant calculations and makes the algorithm suitable for training large neural networks.

 The algorithm considers all neurons equally and calculates their derivatives for each backward pass.
-This allows for parallel computation, making it well-suited for implementation on GPUs[5].
+This allows for parallel computation, making it well-suited for implementation on GPUs.
 ___

 ### Benefits

 1. Handling unstructured data: Neural networks excel at processing large volumes of raw, unorganized data.
 2. Continuous learning: They improve accuracy over time through iterative training.
 3. Versatility: Neural networks can be applied to various tasks, including image recognition, natural language processing, and speech recognition.
 4. Parallel processing: Their structure allows for efficient parallel computation.

 ### Limitations